 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Magda and Michal about their Rome food tour.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.
 All photos are by Magda and Michal except Pinterest image.

 Tell us about yourself and your travel experience.